seizadi/cost-insights-backend/README.md

-# CostInsight Backend
+# CostInsights Backend

-CostInsight Backend is intended to complement CostInsight Plugin Frontend to support cost management of workloads running on Cloud Providers like AWS or GCP.
+CostInsights Backend is intended to complement CostInsights Plugin Frontend to support cost management of workloads running on Cloud Providers like AWS or GCP.
 See project docs for more detail.